Advanced Settings

 declination.

-This box should normally be left checked except in unusual
+This box should be left checked except in very unusual

 compensation', which is an entirely different feature.